kadijairus/Java_OK_game/README.md

 See under "Data flow".

-## Project Status: In Development
+## About the project

-This project is currently in development as part of "ITI0301 Tarkvaraarenduse projekt" course at Tallinn University of Technology.
+This project was developed during "ITI0301 Tarkvaraarenduse projekt" course at Tallinn University of Technology in 2024.

 If you can't start the game, please contact in Discord: KadiJ (kadijairus) or Kelli (kelli_48450) or Ketlin (ketlin2).